 The Office of Policy Development and Management administers the policy development process, manages policy publication and catalogs, and advises on policy-related inquiries and education.
 On this site you can find a complete repository of current University Policies and their supporting documents.

-As circumstances warrant, Provost and Senior Vice Chancellor Ann E. Cudd may issue a Provost Memo which may focus on policies, procedures, or new initiatives.
+As circumstances warrant, the provost or interim provost may issue a Provost Memo which may focus on policies, procedures, or new initiatives.

 The Faculty Affairs office has also compiled a list of FAQs on Policies and Guidelines.